 What Does SEO Stand For?

-Search engine optimization (SEO) consists of methods that enhance the visibility of a website on the results pages of internet search engines.
+The term “search engine optimization” (SEO) refers to methods that help enhance the visibility of a website on the results pages of internet search engines.
 These methods include “on-page” technical processes that largely take place behind the scenes.
 They also include “off-page” promotional approaches, such as social media marketing and link building.
+Understanding SEO is essential to achieving a strong ROI on your content marketing efforts.

 How Does SEO Work?